 3. Receive Annual Checkups

-4. Reduce the Risk of Falls
+4. Reduce Risk of Falls

 Brain exercises keep older adults mentally sharp.
-Challenge the mind by reading books and magazines, playing games, like cards, Sudoku, or taking a class at a local community college (some college courses are free to people aged sixty-five or over).
+Challenge the mind by reading books and magazines, playing games, like cards or Sudoku, or taking a class at a local community college (some college courses are free to people aged sixty-five or over).
 Take a cooking class to learn how to prepare exotic dishes.

 Socializing is another way to keep the aging mind stimulated.
 Seniors are encouraged to join a discussion group at their local library or senior center.
 At home, older people can turn to professional or family caregivers for pleasant conversations and meaningful social interactions.